i-akhmadullin/grunt-styletto/README.md

 [Grunt](https://github.com/cowboy/grunt) plugin for processing CSS with [Styletto](https://github.com/iAdramelk/styletto)

 ## Getting Started
-Install the module with: `npm install grunt-styletto`
+Install module in your project directory with: `npm install grunt-styletto`

 Then load it from your own grunt.js file:

 `grunt.loadNpmTasks('grunt-styletto');`

 ## Usage
-Configure styletto task in `grunt.js` file like this:
+Add styletto task in `grunt.js` file like this:
 ```
 styletto: {
-  config: {
+  all: {
-    input: "blocks/style.css",
+    src: "blocks/style.css",
-    output: "blocks/__style.css",
+    dest: "blocks/__style.css",
     compress: "csso",
     base64: 15000,
     resolveFrom: ""